 For the best result, do not forget to resize your object in your 3D modeling software before you export it to an STL file or before you upload it to our website.
 Ideally, the size of your 3D model should be the same as the size of the intended 3D print.
 If you have a small-scaled 3D model but you intend to print a large object, it is better to scale up the 3D model in your software before you export or upload it.

 Keep the file size of your 3D file in mind

 Last but not least, it’s important to make sure that the size of your file does not exceed 100 MB.
 For larger files, we can provide an offline quote if you send a zipped file via a file transfer service to firstname.lastname@example.org.
 Please be aware that offline price requests will take more time to process than online requests, which are instant.

 Visit our File Optimization Guide to learn more about how to prepare your files for 3D printing.
-For the best results, also make sure to take a look at the Design Guides for the printing material of your choice and browse our FAQ section for answers to common questions.
+For the best results, also make sure to take a look at the Design Guides for the printing material of your choice and browse our Help Center for answers to common questions.

 Featured Image: Apples 3D Model by Mako3D